Poster Session Guidelines

 - Use squares, rectangles, circles, etc., to group like ideas.
 Avoid cluttering

 your poster with too much text.
 Label different elements as I, II, III; or

 1, 2, 3; or A, B, C, making it easier for a viewer to follow

 - Include the background of your research followed by results and conclusions.

 A successful poster presentation depends on how well you convey information

 Determine your Audio/Visual Needs and Order

 Audio/Visual equipment is not provided for poster sessions.
-Wireless Internet access, via the 802.11B (Wi-Fi) standard, is available in some areas of the poster session hall.
+Wireless Internet access, via the 802.11B (Wi-Fi) standard, is available in both level 1 and level 2 poster halls.
 Your laptop must be equipped with a Wi-Fi or 802.11B wireless network card for PCs or an Airport card for Macintosh.